quantumcore/remote_hacker_probe/README.md

 The Remote Hacker Probe is a Remote Access and Post Exploitation Framework coded in C++/Java.

+- The Remote Hacker Probe is Feature Rich!
+Including, Keystroke Logging, Reflective DLL Injection, Reverse Shell, Password Recovery, etc.
+- Remote Hacker Probe Core is open source and constantly improved.
+- Fast and Lightweight, Remote Hacker Probe is coded in Java meaning it will run anywhere in a JRE and Client in C++ for Native Windows.

+The Remote Hacker Probe had 2 versions, Open Source and Professioal Version.
+That have been merged into one and the source code of the Professional Version is also now open source.
+[For more information click here](https://quantumcored.com/index.php/2021/04/14/end-of-the-remote-hacker-probe/)
+Please do not use the Remote Hacker Probe or any Software for Black Hat Activity.
+The Remote Hacker Probe is made for **Authorized Penetration testing**, Demonstrations and Reasearch.
+The Author is not responsible for any sort of misuse or damage caused by the program.

 ---

 ### Installation & Usage